blixxurd/clicker-engine/README.md

 - Event-driven UI updates
 - Modifier ordering and composition

-**Clicker Game Engine** gives you all of this out of the box with a clean, composable API.
+**Idle Clicker Engine** gives you all of this out of the box with a clean, composable API.
 Focus on making your game unique instead of rebuilding the engine.

 ---